SaurabhVelankar/Multi-Agent-XR/README.md

     For example, 10.21.18.95 is my IP address.

 3. **Navigate to the example**:
-    To navigate to the scene, go to your browser and type: https://your-ip-address:8081/.
+    To navigate to the scene, go to your browser (either on laptop or XR headset) and type: https://your-ip-address:8081/.

 ## Install Immersive Web Emulator extension
 Navigate to: https://chromewebstore.google.com/detail/immersive-web-emulator/cgffilbpcibhmcfbgggfhfolhkfbhmik?hl=en&pli=1 to install the extension for your Chrome browser.